-This new metro line will provide a high-speed, high-capacity, high-frequency public transport link from the city centre to Dublin Airport and Swords. new Metro North will serve a large number of significant destinations, including Ballymun, Dublin City University and the Mater Hospital, and will interchange with other rail and bus services at Drumcondra, O'Connell Street and St. Stephens Green.
+This new metro line will provide a high-speed, high-capacity, high-frequency public transport link from the city centre to Dublin Airport and Swords.
+New Metro North will serve a large number of significant destinations, including Ballymun, Dublin City University and the Mater Hospital, and will interchange with other rail and bus services in the vicinity of Drumcondra, O'Connell Street and St. Stephen's Green.